Investigating the relation between gravitational wave tests of general relativity: Summary and conclusions

-Of course, this is still quite a preliminary study, and there is much more to do to assess the relation between different tests of GR on gravitational wave data, as discussed in Sec.~\ref{sec:intro}.
-This ranges from including more tests in the study, to using waveforms from various alternative theories, once they are computed with sufficient accuracy, to considering waveforms from non-BBH binaries in GR (e.g., boson stars) or those with eccentricity or other astrophysical effects.
-It is also important to consider the effects of detector noise and calibration as well as systematics in the GR waveform models.
+One will also want to include more tests in future studies and use waveforms from various alternative theories, once they are computed with sufficient accuracy (there are also constructions of self-consistent waveforms based on analytical knowledge of modified theories~\cite{Carson:2020cqb}, also used in~\cite{Carson:2020ter}, that could be useful in these sorts of studies before full numerical waveforms are available).
+It is also important to consider the effects of detector noise and calibration as well as systematics in the GR waveform models; see~\cite{Kwok:2021zny} for a study of the effects of transient non-Gaussian noise features (``glitches'') and their removal on TIGER.
 However, the most important study will likely be considering populations of signals to determine how well the tests perform when combining together multiple observations to potentially detect smaller deviations from GR, e.g., using the method in~\cite{Isi:2019asy}.
 Here it will be particularly important to include the effects of spins and higher modes in the simulated observations, which were not included in this initial study.

 Nevertheless, this study already indicates that one will require quite high SNRs, above the SNRs of $\sim 50$ we considered here in the GW150914-like case, to be able to detect some moderate deviations from GR in individual events with the tests we consider here.
 This strongly motivates the need for improvements in gravitational wave detectors, particularly third generation ground-based detectors~\cite{Hild:2010id,Reitze:2019iox,Hall:2020dps}, to provide the much larger SNRs that will allow one to distinguish relatively small deviations from GR.
 Additionally, improvements in the design of tests of GR and methods for combining together multiple observations will also be necessary to fully exploit current and future gravitational wave detector data to test GR.